This Primer will help you decide if Bankruptcy is right for you. Please read it and call for a consultation.How Much is the Filing Fee?

 - Could you use a financial fresh start?

-If you answered yes to any of these questions, contact our office for a no-cost telephone consultation.
+If you answered yes to any of these questions, contact our office for a consultation.